ibm-cloud-docs/power-iaas/managing-spp.md

 ## Pricing for shared processor pool
 {: #price-spp}

-When you use SPP, you pay for the following charges:

-* Reserved cores in SPP are charged as shared capped cores

-* Each VM in SPP is charged for the cores that are assigned to the VM based on their core type (either shared capped cores or shared uncapped cores).

-With SPP you can manage CPU cores.
-Pricing for memory and storage is charged as ususal.
-The total estimated cost page does not show the SPP reserved cores-related costs because of service-level estimator limitations.
-For more information about pricing for SPP in IBM {{site.data.keyword.powerSys_notm}}, see [Pricing for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud).
-For more information about pricing for SPP in {{site.data.keyword.on-prem-fname}}, see [FAQ on pricing](/docs/power-iaas?topic=power-iaas-pricing-private-cloud#faq).
-{: note}
+When you use SPPs, you can optimize your charges by using reserved cores that are shared by VMs in the SPP.
+For more information about the pricing for VMs within SPPs, see [Pricing for shared processor pool](/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud#price-spp).